Suboxone Clinics in Maine

 Kennebec Behavioral Health Substance Abuse Treatment Services - Skowhegan, ME

-Kennebec Behavioral Health Substance Abuse Treatment Services is a suboxone drug treatment clinic in Skowhegan, Maine situated in the 04976 zip code area.
+Kennebec Behavioral Health Substance Abuse Treatment Services is a suboxone clinic in Skowhegan, Maine, part of the 04976 zip area.

 Location: 5 Commerce Drive, Skowhegan, ME 04976 in Somerset County